TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/background_research.md

 ### II.
 Hardware

 The implementation of hardware is heavily influenced by the available hardware in the market.
 The sensors we choose can be found [here](https://wiki.seeedstudio.com/Grove-Chest_Strap_Heart_Rate_Sensor/).
-They are lightweight, can withstand harsh operating conditions and has clientlib written in Python, making it easier to integrate with our system.
+They are lightweight, can withstand harsh operating conditions.

  For rpi, we will need a cellular adapter for each board to connect to IBM Flask App.
 Wifi was not chosen due to range and low QoS concerns.